 Opened in 1892 as the state's agriculture school, Washington State University today sprawls almost all the way to the Idaho state line.
 To park on campus, pick up a parking pass in the Security Building on Wilson Road.

 Ferdinand's.
 On weekdays between 9:30 and 4:30, you can pop into Ferdinand's, a soda fountain-cheese shop in the food-science building, to buy Aged Cougar Gold, a cheddar-type cheese in a can.
 2035 N.E.
 Ferdinand's La.,

 Charles R. Conner Museum of Zoology.
-This museum has the finest collection of stuffed birds and mammals and preserved invertebrates in the Pacific Northwest.
+This museum has the finest collection of stuffed birds and mammals and preserved invertebrates in the Pacific Northwest; more than 700 are on display.
 Abelson Hall, Library Rd. and College Ave., 99164.
-509/335–3515. sbs.wsu.edu/connermuseum/.
+509/335–3515. sbs.wsu.edu/connermuseum.
 Free.
 Daily 8–5.